 One of the biggest mistakes that relocating employees often make is assuming they’ll fit right in at their new location, and be able to navigate the many cultural differences with relative ease.
 Particularly with international moves, but also with moves within the same country, reading a book or two about your new location makes a lot of sense.
 Learn about the history and people of the area, about the different neighborhoods, best places to eat, important attractions, etc. Even if you’re moving to a city you think you know pretty well, read up on it anyway.
 You’ll find there was a lot you didn’t know about your future home city.

 In addition, when moving to a location where new language skills may be required, even if only outside the office, look into taking some language classes.
 Ideally it’s a good idea to get reimbursed by the company for language training, as it will lessen your expense load, but may also encourage you to stick with the language lessons when the company is supporting and paying for them.
 If possible, start language training before you get to your new work location.
 It will give you a unique perspective on the culture of the country, and help to lessen the feeling of culture shock when you arrive.

 One of the most challenging aspects of relocating to a new job within the company is related to ensuring an effective hand-off of old job responsibilities.
 This is key when preparing for relocation, because even though you’ll be moving jobs, you’ll still be in the same company.
 Your reputation will follow you, so before you leave for the new role, make sure you’ve completed critical projects and work assignments, or found a designated co-worker to take them over when you leave.

 Part of the excitement of getting ready for a new home and a new job is the anticipation of what lies ahead.
-Just remember what and whom you leave behind as you prepare for the exciting challenges that lie ahead.
+Just remember what and whom you leave behind as you prepare for the exciting challenges ahead of you.

 by Melanie Haniph